mikaelbr/writings/js-syntax-series/let-var-be-const.md

 console.log(foo); // undefined
 ```

 As we've seen not getting `ReferenceError` here means that the variable is actually declared.
-It's not assign (doesn't have value), but it's definitly declared. `foo` isn't limited by the `if`-block, even if it's dead code.
+It does not assign (doesn't have value), but it's definitely declared. `foo` isn't limited by the `if`-block, even if it's dead code.
 There're other rules in play here, but we'll get to that in the next section when we talk about hoisting.

 This concept of functional scopes instead of block scopes can be alienating if you come to JavaScript from another language, expecting it to have block scope.
 Well, now it does.
 With `let` and `const`, you can constrict scopes by blocks in JavaScript: